 Tutorship is always used in the best interests of the incapacitated person.
 It is meant to ensure that she is protected, her property is taken care of and that she can exercise her rights.

 If the adult's incapacity is partial, tutorship allows the protected person to keep some independence: she can exercise her rights and manage her property as far as she has the mental capacity to make decisions and the ability to explain her wishes.
 The situation is similar to that of a minor, who can make small purchases but cannot make decisions that will have a serious effect on her property and finances, such as selling a house or giving up her right to an inheritance.

 Who can be a tutor?

 Anyone in the circle of friends and family of the person who needs protection, or anyone who has the person's interests at heart.
 This could be a spouse, partner, family member, friend or anyone else close to the person needing protection.
 The tutor must be at least 18 years old or an emancipated minor.
 This is called a "private tutorship".

 If there is no one in the circle of friends and family who can or wants to be the tutor, the court appoints the Public Curator as the person's tutor.
 This is called a "public tutorship".

 The tutor must ensure the overall well-being of the person he is protecting.
 He acts for her when she needs to exercise her rights.
 He must always take into account her life circumstances, needs, mental abilities and the other aspects of her situation.

-Depending on the needs of the protected adult, a tutor can be named to look after the person’s physical and mental well-being, her property, or both.
-A person can therefore have 2 tutors: 1 who looks after her physical and mental well-being and another who manages her property.
-However, it is very common for 1 person to assume both roles.
+Depending on the needs of the protected adult, a tutor can be named to look after the person's physical and mental well-being, her property, or both.
+A person can therefore have two tutors: one who looks after her physical and mental well-being and another who manages her property.
+However, it is very common for one person to assume both roles.